 Many health claims have been made about apple cider vinegar, but science does not back up all of them.
 One of the most well-studied properties of apple cider vinegar is its ability to improve insulin sensitivity.
 This is good news for diabetics, but it may also be helpful for those wanting to shed a few pounds.
 Insulin is a hormone that enables your body's cells to utilize energy from sugar in your bloodstream, but it is also a growth hormone.

 When levels of insulin in your bloodstream are high — such as after consuming a high-carbohydrate meal — your body is more likely to store fat.
 If your body is resistant to insulin, it will produce more insulin in an attempt to reduce blood sugar levels.
 Consuming apple cider vinegar with a high-carbohydrate meal increases insulin sensitivity, according to a 2004 study published in Diabetes Care.

 Apple Cider Vinegar Increases Satiety

-- Harvard Health Publications: Abdominal Obesity and Your Health
+- Harvard Health Publishing: Abdominal Obesity and Your Health

 - Bioscience, Biotechnology and Biochemistry: Vinegar Intake Reduces Body Weight, Body Fat Mass, and Serum Triglyceride Levels in Obese Japanese Subjects